-Amongst the lore of our family is a story, one of several, of my cousin Glenn, who stated: “When we were living in Florida, we bought 100 feet of black garden hose, and spread it across the roof of the house.
+Amongst the lore of our family is a story, one of several, of my Uncle Smiley, who stated: “When we were living in Florida, we bought 100 feet of black garden hose, and spread it across the roof of the house.
 We never spent another penny heating water.”

 When I got a look at our electric bill for August – $193 – I realized that there was probably good reason to seek out a new way to make hot water.
 So I followed the vision of the abundant garden hose.